 Smooth Agave Cultivars

-There is a popular cultivar of smooth agave called variegated smooth agave (Agave desmetiana ‘Variegata’).
+There is a popular variety of smooth agave called variegated smooth agave (Agave desmetiana ‘Variegata’).

-It is virtually the same in form and care requirements as the parent plant except that the leaves are bright green with glowing yellow bands along the margins.
+It is basically the same in form and care requirements as the species, except its leaves are bright green with glowing yellow bands along the margins.
+It’s easy to see why this is popular — it’s beautiful!

 Did you enjoy this article?